redmod-team/profit/doc/run_system.rst

 section in the configuration.
 A user can add custom variants in the exact same way the default components are implemented by specifying the file with the custom components in the configuration.
-As this approach allows the user to execute arbitrary code,  should never be run in a privileged mode.
+As this approach allows the user to execute arbitrary code, *proFit* should never be run in a privileged mode.

 Implementation